 The Company's Diversity Policy aspires to attain and maintain Board composition in which at least 30% of the independent directors are women.
-Currently, of the five member Board, there are two women (40%).
+Currently, of the five-member Board, there are two women (40%).

 The Company recognizes that diversity is important for management and throughout the Company.
 As of the date of this Circular, no women occupy executive officer positions within the Company.
 The Diversity Policy does not set numeric targets for management, given that the executive officer roles are currently provided by way of the Altius Minerals Services Agreement.
 However, the Board views diversity as an area of focus, and will endeavour to push for an increase to diversity in any discussions with management or GBR, if and when hiring opportunities arise.
+GBR has been growing its team as its business has expanded, and in early 2024 has added two new employees, for a total of 8.
+One (12.5%) of the GBR employees is female and occupies a management position (Controller).